 Minors or full time students 18 or older who live away from the home and who visit up to 182 cumulative days per year will be considered eligible visitors (subject to the lease agreement), not family members, and will not be counted in determining the subsidy standard and deductions for the family.
-Eligible visitors must be reported to and approved by the HA prior to visiting the handicapped or disabled family members that enable a family member (including the handicapped family member) to work.
+Eligible visitors must be reported to and approved by the HA prior to visiting the home.